 If you’re looking to buy chicken stock for Nana’s famous clam chowder, get yourself right to the soup aisle at the supermarket.
-But if you want to own a small piece of a public company listed on a stock exchange — we’ve prepared a big steaming bowl of valuable advice for you.
+But if you want to own a small piece of a public company listed on a stock exchange, you’re in the right place.
+We’ve prepared a big steaming bowl of valuable advice for you.

 How to start investing in stocks

-It’s surprisingly easy to get started investing in stocks.
-The process requires just three things: a broker to make the trade, money to purchase the investment, and an idea of what you want to buy.
+Investing in stocks requires just three things: a broker to make the trade, money to purchase the investment, and an idea of what you want to buy.
 We can’t help with the money part, but we’ve got the other two covered here.

-The easiest part of your journey to stock ownership will be to find a broker or an investment platform to make the trade.
+The easiest part of your journey to stock ownership will be to find a trading platform (if you want to buy and sell stocks yourself) or an automated investing service (to invest on your behalf).
 You could swing a lasso in any financial district and rope one, but in all likelihood, you’ll embrace the ease and minimal expense of investing online.
 The real challenge you now face is deciding exactly what you should be buying.
 An individual stock?
 A mutual fund?
 An ETF?
 Well, it all depends on your personal sitch.

 Where to start investing in stocks

-Thrifty, self-motivated investors who know exactly what they want will be best served by online brokerages, especially ones providing commission-free trading.
-Automated investing services are a reasonably priced, user-friendly way to invest.
-Financial advisors and human brokers offer the highest level of service but are also the most expensive option.
+Thrifty, self-motivated investors who know exactly what they want might be best served by online brokerages, especially ones providing commission-free trading.
+For those that don’t want to pick their own stocks, automated investing services are a reasonably priced, user-friendly way to invest.
+Financial advisors and human brokers offer the highest level of service and can also include investment advice, but are also the most expensive option.

 Stock picking is extraordinarily hard.
-There is no way of knowing the future price of a stock.
-Famously rich stock picker Warren Buffett has spent the last decades discouraging pretty much everyone not named Warren Buffet from trying to make money picking individual stocks, he proclaimed:
+Famously rich stock picker Warren Buffett has spent the last decades discouraging pretty much everyone not named Warren Buffett from trying to make money picking individual stocks.
+He says as much:

 “The goal of the non-professional should not be to pick winners — neither he nor his ‘helpers’ can do that — but should rather be to own a cross-section of businesses that in aggregate are bound to do well.”